synthetik-technologies/.github/README.md

 # gh-actions
-A repo for hosting our Github Actions repos.
+A repo for hosting our GitHub Actions.